rixiobarrios/console.love.frontend/README.md

 <br>
 Rixio - Ideas Guy - CSS Master - Comfortable in React

 These responsibilities were chosen based on team members' natural strengths.
 Each member worked on all aspects of the project, making sure to each learn something new.
 All planning and task tracking was handled through our Trello Team Board.
-The team has set a rough schedule and will meet over Zoom.
-From the planning, to the building and the navigating through the construction and design.

 ## The API - JAIMIE WILL MOVE THIS SECTION TO THE BACKEND